Labs64/netlicensing.io/_posts/2020-03-17-build-guided-product-tours-using-guidechimp.md

 ---

 Customer retention and churn are the biggest concerns for almost all SaaS vendors.
 To engage the customers you need to help them reach *"Aha!"* moment faster.

 One of the proven tactics here is - *Guided Product Tours*.

-There are numerous libraries available, which allows you to create your own guided product tour and onboard customers quickly.
+There are numerous libraries available, which allow you to create your own guided product tour and onboard customers quickly.
-Today we want to present you GuideChimp - a lightweight, extendable and most non-technical friendly library for creation of interactive guided product tours.
+Today we want to present you [GuideChimp](https://github.com/Labs64/GuideChimp#features) - a lightweight, extendable and most non-technical friendly library for creation of interactive guided product tours.

 ## Why is GuideChimp different